Den1al/JSShell/README.md

 ##### Profit :)

 ### Usage
-The shell interface contains various commands (can be reavealed using the `help` command).
+The shell interface contains various commands (can be revealed using the `help` command).
 ```bash
   ╦╔═╗╔═╗┬ ┬┌─┐┬  ┬
   ║╚═╗╚═╗├─┤├┤ │  │